KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 This is what generates the C++ code for our `MyObject` class at compile-time.
 It will output the `cxx-qt-gen/include/my_object.h` file we included earlier in `main.cpp`.

+Note that all Rust source files that uses the `#[make_qobject]` macro need to be included in this script!
+In our case, this is only the `src/lib.rs` file.

 Then we can write our `CMakeLists.txt` file:

 ```cmake,ignore